rdsea/QoA4ML/README.md

-# QoA4ML - Quality of Analytics for Machine Learning Services
+# QoA4ML - Quality of Analytics for Machine Learning and Data Intensive Services

 ---